 International Fund for Animal Welfare IFAW in Action, a UK company limited by guarantee (hereinafter the "company" or "IFAW IA"), is part of a worldwide group of non-profit organisations, which collectively comprise the International Fund for Animal Welfare ("IFAW").
 IFAW has offices in fifteen countries and supports animal welfare and conservation projects in more than forty countries around the world.
-The mission of IFAW is: IFAW is a global non-profit organization that protects animals and the places they call home.
+The mission of IFAW is a global non-profit organization: fresh thinking and bold actions for animals, people and the places we call home.